Laser Eye Surgery for Glaucoma. Types and Requirements

 - Patient may see flashes of colored light while the procedure is performed.

-- Both eyes can be treated the same day or on separate dates if preferred by the patient.
+- Both eyes can be treated for glaucoma the same day or on separate dates if preferred by the patient.

 3 laser eye surgery types a patient can have depending on his/her glaucoma